swankyalex/Parsing_Test_Assignment/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-## This branch is just only a personal finalization of the task after the deadline.
-For checking my work - see the master branch

 ### Test Assignment for Junior Python Developer position.

 #### The task is to collect data from three resources: